dario-santos/website-source/index.md

-% the OCaml Software Foundation
+% The OCaml Software Foundation

 The OCaml Software Foundation is a (non-profit) foundation whose mission is to promote, protect, and advance the [OCaml programming